ACM-SIGBED/emsoft/names/p/Pinto, Alessandro.md

 * PCs: 2010

-## EMSOFT 2007: 7th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2007: 7th ACM & IEEE International Conference on Embedded Software

 ### A Communication Synthesis Infrastructure for Heterogeneous Networked Control Systems and its Application to Building Automation and Control
 Pinto, Alessandro | Carloni, Luca P. | Sangiovanni-Vincentelli, Alberto L.